William L. Adams (businessman)

 William L. "Little Willie" Adams (January 5, 1914 – June 27, 2011) was a prominent Baltimore businessman and venture capitalist known for bankrolling many African-American owned businesses in that city in the mid-twentieth century.
 Due to his business involvements, Adams was also a prominent figure in Baltimore politics, although he never held office himself.

 Early life

 William L. Adams was born on January 5, 1914, in Zebulon, North Carolina, and moved to Baltimore in 1929.
 Adams attended Dunbar High School for several years, and worked several jobs during that time, including running numbers.
 He eventually ended up running his own numbers game.
 He married Victorine Quille on October 13, 1935, at St. Peter Claver Catholic Church.

 Business career

 Adams used the profits from his illegal lottery to finance a number of legitimate businesses, including a real estate firm and a tavern.
 He owned Carr's Beach, a popular amusement park in Annapolis, MD, Since most banks would not lend to black-owned businesses at that time, Adams found opportunity investing in such businesses.
 His most successful investments included Parks Sausages and Super Pride supermarkets.
+In 1972, Sears, the largest retailer in Baltimore's Mondawmin Mall, pulled its store leaving the Mall without a suitable anchor.
+Adams purchased the abandoned building and lured in several businesses, including the Maryland Department of Motor Vehicles which helped saved the Mall from bankruptcy.
 By the late 1970s, Adams' wealth was estimated at $40M.